AmsterdamUMC/AmsterdamUMCdb/datathons/2021-04-amsterdam-datathon-colab/FAQ.md

 ## ERROR: 403 Access Denied: Table `table_name`: User does not have permission to query table `table_name`

 Most likely you are not using the Google account we have on file for the datathon.
 Authenticate with the Google account used during registration for the datathon.
+Verify that the e-mail address used when registering for the Datathon has been associated with this account.
+If you already have a Google account, you can add secondary e-mail adresses [here](https://myaccount.google.com/alternateemail), or alternatively create another Google account using the e-mail adress used during registration of the Datathon.
 In addition, access will only be available during the datathon, unless you have applied for access during the regular procedure on [Amsterdam Medical Data Science](https://amsterdammedicaldatascience.nl/).

 ## Error: The project `your_id` has not enabled BigQuery